Skip to content

 Managing multiple Python versions

-It is possible that multiple Python version are installed at the same time on your system.
+It is possible that multiple Python versions are installed at the same time on your system.
 This can cause issues in managing a valid Python environment with correct dependencies and lead to unexpected errors.

 It is highly recommended to operate in virtual environments using the Python venv module or a conda environment.
 This will help managing consistent dependencies, also in cases that multiple Python versions are installed.